Akuli/python-tutorial/loops.md

     for username and password and checks them, and we made users "foo" and "bar" with passwords "biz" and "baz".
 Adding a new user would have required adding more code that checks the username and password.
-Add this to the beginning of your program:
+Add this to the beginning of the program:

     ```py
     users = [